You probably started hearing this term float around in 2011 and since then, the cuffing culture has taken off. But what is cuffing season, exactly?

 Be a flirt

-If you want to find someone to cuff with, don’t make your intentions a mystery.
+Don’t make your intentions a mystery if you want to find someone to cuff with.
 Flirt with that special someone you’ve got your eyes on and make your desires obvious.

 Here are some handy guidelines to help you figure it out.